-I am delighted to welcome you to the Faculty of Management Studies and Commerce, University of Jaffna Sri Lanka for the academic year 2015/16.
+I am delighted to welcome you to the Faculty of Management Studies and Commerce, University of Jaffna, Sri Lanka for the academic year 2017/18.
 The Faculty of Management Studies and Commerce has five departments that focus on areas of Accounting, Commerce, Financial Management, Human Resource Management and Marketing.

 We're committed to the expansion of knowledge and preparation of management and commerce professionals through quality teaching, learning and research, so your years at Faculty are very important.
-As indicated in the Faculty mission statement, Faculty offers a various academic programs and opportunities for you to engage with society through learning, leadership, mentoring, research and internship.
-I strongly recommend you to get involved where you can, as these experiences can have a substantial power on your whole experience, and your employability once you graduated.
+As indicated in the Faculty mission statement, Faculty offers a various academic programmes and opportunities for you to engage with society through learning, leadership, mentoring, research and internship.
+I strongly recommend you to get involved where you can, as these experiences can have a substantial power on your whole achievements and your employability once you graduated.
+In addition, I'm proud that the Faculty offers two programmes which are recently conferred by the QAC report on Programme Review (PR) on BBA & B.Com with grade A and B respectively.

-This Faculty handbook contains detailed information about the degree programmes offers at the Faculty.
-Students will find the latest information on courses, as well as extensive details about course content, rules and regulations, GPA point requirements and specific course information.
-If you have any questions or quires, you can be approached with faculty staff members.
+This Faculty academic prospectus contains detailed information about the degree programmes offers by the Faculty.
+Students will find the updated information on courses, as well as extensive details about course contents, rules and regulations, GPA point requirements.
+If you have any questions or quires, you can approach the Faculty staff members.

-I wish you all the best for your academic endeavors, and I am certain that your time at the Faculty of Management Studies and Commerce, University of Jaffna Sri Lanka will be enjoyable and successful, towards your future.
+I wish you all the best for your academic endeavors, and I am certain that your time at the Faculty of Management Studies and Commerce, University of Jaffna, Sri Lanka will be enjoyable and successful, towards your future.